 You could definitely find cheaper or more expensive properties to buy or rent at any of these locations.
 When ready to make a move, spend time doing more comprehensive research, or hire a professional to guide you and help you!

 Utilities and other cost of living in El Salvador.

-The most common utilities are Electricity about $75 per month, Gas about $30 per month, and Water about $25 per month.
+The primary utilities are Electricity that will cost about $75 per month, cooking gas about $30 per month, and Water about $45 per month.
 Additionally, home cable and unlimited internet will cost between $60 to $90 per month.
 Keep in mind that the cost will fluctuate depending on the location and the amount that is used.

 You can buy a used car in good working condition for about $7,000.
-New car prices will vary depending on the car brand, model type, and amenities; car prices in El Salvador are similar to the US.
+Obviously, new car prices will vary depending on the car brand, model type, and amenities, car prices in El Salvador are similar to the US.

-Car insurance cost will vary depending on the type of car and coverage that you want.
-I recommend you to have full coverage that protects you if someone hits you.
-You see in El Salvador car insurance is optional, unless if you are leasing a car.
-Therefore, the vast majority of Salvadorans do not carry car insurance.
+Car insurance costs will vary depending on the type of car and coverage that you want to have.
+I highly recommend you to have full coverage that protects you if someone hits you and is uninsured.
+You see, in El Salvador, car insurance is optional, unless if you are leasing a car. therefore, the vast majority of Salvadorans do not carry car insurance.